Red Hat Customer Portal Labs provides a Spectre And Meltdown Detector to help you detect if your systems are vulnerable to these flaws.

-The security vulnerabilities described in these three CVEs may be found in modern microprocessors and operating systems on major hardware platforms including x86 (Intel and AMD chipsets), System Z, Power, and ARM.
+The security vulnerabilities described in these three CVEs may be found in modern microprocessors and operating systems on major hardware platforms including x86 (Intel and AMD chipsets), System Z, Power and ARM.

-Disabling the CVEs:
+Disabling the protection mechanisms:

-For Red Hat Enterprise Linux kernels on x86, three debugfs tunables control the behavior of the various patches in the updated kernel.
+For Red Hat Enterprise Linux kernels on x86, three debugfs tunables control the behaviour of the various patches in the updated kernel.
 These patches require updated microcode, which can be obtained from the hardware platform providers.

-These three debugfs tunables can be enabled or disabled on the kernel command line at boot, or at runtime via debugfs controls.
+These debugfs tunables can be enabled or disabled on the kernel command line at boot or at runtime via debugfs controls.
 The tunables control Page Table Isolation (pti), Indirect Branch Restricted Speculation (ibrs), and retpolines (retp).
 Depending on the CPU type, Red Hat enables each of these features by default as needed to protect the architecture detected at boot.